 XRPL: Purpose-Built for NFTs

-Companies like ProprHome are turning to the XRPL as a fast, low-cost and secure public blockchain because it has proven itself ideally suited to the settlement of NFTs and other tokenized assets at scale.
+Companies like ProprHome are turning to the XRPL as a fast, low-cost and secure public blockchain technology because it has proven itself ideally suited to the settlement of NFTs and other tokenized assets at scale.

 NFT transactions on the XRPL close in less than five seconds, cost only a fraction of a penny and eliminate the need for complex smart contracts.
 The XRPL can also handle high transaction volumes, and key NFT functionalities like minting, burning and trading are pre-programmed as native features on the ledger, making it user-friendly and well-suited to benefit large real estate firms or governments.